Rurik-Vaeringjar/forklotus/README.md

 ```python
 from forklotus import *
 ```
-If you don't want the response classes and wish to work directly with json from the warframestats api you can specifically import
+If you don't want the response classes and wish to work directly with JSON from the Warframestats API you can specifically import
 ```python
 from forklotus import wf_api
 ```